 JUICE ROBINSON: The Rise of Juice from WWE to NJPW

 In 2011 Joe Robinson arrived in the WWE, first working his way through Florida Championship Wrestling (FCW) before heading to Full Sail University on NXT TV.
-Over the course of 4 years, the former CJ Parker showed tremendous athleticism and shined as an undercard heel.
+Over the course of 4 years, the former CJ Parker showed tremendous athleticism and shined as an undercard heel, and those with WWE betting tips had him consistently performing well.
 The Third Eye palm strike was perfected in NXT, where CJ Parker broke Kevin Owens nose at Parker’s final NXT Takeover appearance.
 He proved to be an all-rounded wrestler and he has only gotten better year after year since then.
 It was almost like Juice Robinson looked at the landscape of pro wrestling today, his current position and saw where the young stars are crafted, like David Finlay Jr. and Jay White in NJPW, and wanted to be better than he was.

 Now with the chance to open up his potential and improve in longer matches, Juice is cooking on all cylinders right now.
 The fire has always been in Juice’s offense but now he is armed with a deadly new finisher, Pulp Friction – a jumping version of The Kill Switch/Unprettier.
 There is something about the way Juice performs with diving cannonballs and powerbombs, a mix of the cruiserweight/Jr heavyweight style with a heavyweight brawler, that’s a real asset to not only NJPW, but every fan that enjoys the explosive offense he provides.
 For a Gaijin to come to Japan and get cheered the way Juice does is quite remarkable.